yjshen2022/Youjiangwebsite.github.io/_pages/joinus.md

 **For Japanese postdoc: Please consider applying to [JSPS Postdoctoral Fellowship](https://www.jsps.go.jp/j-pd/).** Please contact to us in advance if you are applying for the fellowship.

-### Application to PhD and Master cources
+### Application to PhD and Master courses
 If you are interested in working with us as a PhD or master student, please consider apply to the [Department of Civil Engineering, Graduate School of Engineering, The University of Tokyo](http://www.civil.t.u-tokyo.ac.jp/en/) or to the [Graduate Program of Environmental Sciences (Grad School of Arts and Sciences)](https://gpes.c.u-tokyo.ac.jp/index.html).

-#### International Student Program at Dpt Civil Enginering
+#### International Student Program at Dpt.
+Civil Engineering

 If you are non-Japanese and living outside in Japan, please apply to the international scholarship program of Department of Civil Engineering through [FSO (Foreign Student Office)](http://www.civil.t.u-tokyo.ac.jp/en/admission/).
 The information on applicable scholarships and application timings are shown in the FSO webpage.
 Typical examples of applicable scholarships are:

-- MEXT scholarship (University Reccomedation): Apply through FSO
+- MEXT scholarship (University Recommendation): Apply through FSO
-- MEXT scholarship (Embassy Reccomedation): Apply throuth Japanese Embathy in your country.
+- MEXT scholarship (Embassy Recommendation): Apply through Japanese Embassy in your country.
 - CSC scholarship (Chinese only): Apply through FSO, and approval by CSC.
-- Other external scholarships : Please contact me if you want to join us with an external schlarship (or as self funded student).
+- Other external scholarships : Please contact me if you want to join us with an external scholarship (or as self-funded student).

 #### Entrance exam to Dpt.
 Civil Engineering.